-Textbook + Codon Learning Platform: Through UFALLACCESS, you must purchase access to the digital bundle for Life in the Universe, 5th edition, by Bennet, Shostak, Schneider, and MacGregor e-text + Codon Learning.
+Textbook + Codon Learning Platform: Through UF All Access, you must purchase access to the digital bundle for Life in the Universe, 5th edition, by Bennet, Shostak, Schneider, and MacGregor e-text + Codon Learning.
 Go to bsd.ufl.edu/allaccess and opt-in to the course materials.
 You will then receive a link to register for the e-text, and the book + code will populate on your shelf.
-Please see more detailed instructions linked in Canvas, if needed.
 Other references may be used for supplemental information throughout the course.